top of page

 I didn't respond to this.
 Yeah, you don't have to tell me.

-I want to run something hard.
+I need to do something hard.

-100. I wanna do that.
+100 miles.
+I want to do that.

 Nice.

-I chose the LOViT (Lake Ouachita Vista Trail) 100 mile run in central Arkansas for three reasons:
+I chose the LOViT (Lake Ouachita Vista Trail) 100-mile run in central Arkansas for three reasons:

-Finally, it was advertised as being only for those with "ankles of steel . . . iron will".
+Finally, it was advertised as being only for those with "ankles of steel... iron will."

 After 22 weeks of stumbling outside in tights and sweaters, finally—breathlessly—it was Friday, February 23rd.